gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 (TODO: toe profile illustration)

 <!-- * several common ones, every brand deals with this differently -->
-The proportions of your toes can influence shoe fit, but this is not a cut and dry affair.
+The proportions of your toes can influence shoe fit, but this is also not a cut and dry affair.

 Generally speaking, there is no agreed-upon list of ‘foot types’ and their names.
 Some typologies talk about ‘egyptian’, ‘greek’, and ‘roman’ feet, others say ‘square-toed,’ or ‘Morton’s toe.’